 National commitments

-One year and a half after its launch, more than 87 countries have joined the School Meals Coalition.
-Out of these, 24 countries have defined their national commitments in support of achieving the overall goal of ensuring that all children have access to healthy and nutritious meals in school by 2030.
+Two years after its launch, more than 95 countries have joined the School Meals Coalition.
+Out of these, 41 countries have defined their national commitments in support of achieving the overall goal of ensuring that all children have access to healthy and nutritious meals in school by 2030.

 National commitments

-One year and a half after its launch, more than 75 countries have joined the School Meals Coalition.
-Out of these, 23 countries have defined their national commitments in support of achieving the overall goal of ensuring that all children have access to healthy and nutritious meals in school by 2030.
+Two years after its launch, more than 95 countries have joined the School Meals Coalition.
+Out of these, 41 countries have defined their national commitments in support of achieving the overall goal of ensuring that all children have access to healthy and nutritious meals in school by 2030.

 Burkina Faso